spyder-ide/spyder-api-docs/CONTRIBUTING.md

-# Contributing to Spyder-Infra
+# Contributing to Spyder-API-Docs

-First off, thanks for your interest in helping out with Spyder-Infra!
+First off, thanks for your interest in helping out with Spyder-API-Docs!

-**Important Note:** This is the repository for the Spyder-Infra project—not the Spyder IDE itself.
+**Important Note:** This is the repository for the Spyder-API-Docs project—not the Spyder IDE itself.
 For more information about Spyder, please see the [website](https://www.spyder-ide.org/), and for the core Spyder codebase, visit the [main repo](https://github.com/spyder-ide/spyder).

-Spyder-Infra is part of the Spyder IDE GitHub organization, and is developed with standard GitHub flow.
+Spyder-API-Docs is part of the Spyder IDE GitHub organization, and is developed with standard GitHub flow.
 If you're not comfortable with at least the basics of ``git`` and GitHub, we recommend reading beginner tutorials such as [GitHub's Git Guide](https://github.com/git-guides/), its [introduction to basic Git commands](https://docs.github.com/en/get-started/using-git/about-git#basic-git) and its [guide to the fork workflow](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
 However, this contributing guide should fill you in on most of the basics you need to know.